projectcipher/cipher/guides/personal_website/README.md

 ## Part 6teen: Making the Image a Circle

 Let’s __Google__ how to make our image a circle! → Remember: Be __specific, clear and concise:__
-  - I googled: make image circular in css
+  - I Googled: "make image circular in CSS"

-This was the first one I found, but if yours wasn’t this one -- don’t stress, it’s probably still right!
+This was the first one I found, but if yours wasn’t this one -- don’t stress, it’s most likely still fine!

 ![](img/rounded_images.png)